 The CPF is part of the Faculty of Medicine of Lund University.
 With a history of medical research extending over 300 years, the Faculty of Medicine is one of the most research-intensive university environments in Europe.
 Its research covers a wide variety of subjects ranging from basic experimental research to applied, clinical research focusing on health care science and public health issues.

 Lund University has been awarded funding to address nine of the Swedish Government’s 24 “Strategic Research Areas”.
 Research in five of these areas – Epidemiology, Stem Cells and Regenerative Medicine, Diabetes, Neuroscience, and Cancer – is being coordinated by researchers at the Clinical Research Centre and other Faculty of Medicine sites.

 Clinical Research Centre

 Lund University’s Clinical Research Centre (CRC) is located in Malmö in the heart of the thriving Swedish-Danish Öresund Region.
-The CRC is one of Europe’s most modern translational research environments and the CPF has full access to its resources.
+The CRC is one of Europe’s most modern translational research environments and CPF has full access to its resources.
 The CRC offers unique premises where the integration of research, teaching, clinical training, and health care facilitates the development of better diagnostics and more effective treatments.
 It is a world-leading center for clinical and epidemiological research.

-An important resource at the CRC is its 40 research groups, whose members include some of the world’s foremost clinical and preclinical researchers in cardiovascular disease, type 2 diabetes, social medicine, health economics, and genetic and social epidemiology.
+An important resource at the CRC is its seven research groups, whose members include some of the world’s foremost clinical and preclinical researchers in cardiovascular disease, type 2 diabetes, social medicine, health economics, and genetic and social epidemiology.